KvanttoriOy/ghwh/README.md

 # GHWH

-A minimal express server that listens to GitHub webhooks and executes a sequence of commands.
+A minimal express server that executes shell commands based on GitHub webhooks.

-Run it using `npx ghwh`, or by cloning the repository, building it and running it.

 🚧 This package is in its alpha stage, so don't expect it to work flawlessly.